"Summits have to be climbed, because they are there!"

 - Vertically polarized Delta loop and various RX antennas on 160m

 -2 el.
 Cubical Quad on 20/15/10m

 August 2014, new project!
-Add 2 more full size elements on 40m band, interlaced them between the 80m elements.
+There is 2 more full size elements on 40m band, interlaced them between the 80m elements.

-The elements are electrically reverseable, so the 180 degrees "turn" is very easy.
-Even, the elements are optimalized CW and SSB on both antennas, remotely controlled from the shack too.
+The elements are electrically reversible, so the 180 degrees "turn" is very easy.
+Even, the elements are optimized to the CW and SSB parts on both bands -with insertable additional coils- remotely controlled from the shack.

 There are some frozen antennas in winter of 2012 (archive photo)

 This modest schematic shows my 40m 2el Yagi system.